TonyDeRosia/evennia-minimud/README.md

 A prototype is a JSON record stored in `world/prototypes/npcs.json` describing all of an NPC's settings such as stats, roles, triggers and AI.
+When you finish the builder, selecting **Yes** spawns the NPC in your current location.
-When you finish the builder and choose **Yes & Save Prototype**, these details are written to that file so you can recreate the NPC later.
-The same step also spawns the NPC immediately.
+Choosing **Yes & Save Prototype** spawns the NPC and writes the prototype to that file so you can recreate it later.

 You can spawn a saved prototype at any time with `@spawnnpc <key>`.
 Prototypes made with `mobbuilder` are automatically given the `mob_` prefix.
 Use